 Staff will follow the school's normal emergency procedures (for example, calling 999).
-All pupils' IHCPs will clearly set out what constitutes an emergency and will explain what to do.

-If a pupil needs to be taken to hospital, staff will stay with the pupil until the parent arrives, or accompany the pupil to hospital by ambulance.
+All pupils' IHPs will clearly set out what constitutes an emergency and will explain what to do.
+If a pupil needs to be taken to hospital, staff will stay with the pupil until the parent arrives, or accompany the child to hospital by ambulance.

-9. Training
+Training